learnapollo/learnapollo/content/tutorial-ios/ios-04.md

 Let's take a step back again and understand what's going on.
 We instantiate the `CreatePokemonMutation` that was generated through `apollo-codegen`, passing the values we retrieved from the text fields as well as the trainer's ID as arguments.
 We then use our `ApolloClient` instance, to `perform` a mutation this time rather than `fetch`ing data based on a query.
 Once more, we are using Swift's trailing closure syntax to pass in a callback so that we can handle the return values of our request.
 In this case, if the mutation is successful, we might receive the data of the new pokemon and finally print it to the console.

-Run the app and create a new Pokemon, called **Mewthree** using **Mewtwo's** image URL: `http://cdn.bulbagarden.net/upload/thumb/7/78/150Mewtwo.png/250px-150Mewtwo.png`.
+Run the app and create a new Pokemon, called `Mewthree` using `Mewtwo`'s image URL: `http://cdn.bulbagarden.net/upload/thumb/7/78/150Mewtwo.png/250px-150Mewtwo.png`.

 You should see an output similar to the following in the console: